jteickholt/Project2_Team7/README.md

 # Project2_Team7

-### Team Members:  Ruby Mittal, Luis Santana, Jeff Eickholt
+#### Team Members:  Ruby Mittal, Luis Santana, Jeff Eickholt

-### Project Title: Do you want to relocate to ...?
+#### Project Title: Do you want to relocate to ...?

 ### Description:  We created an interactive dashboard that allowed the uses to view some key informaton about a chosen city in the United States.
 There are a total of 519 cities available.
 To make the interaction more manageable, we allow the user to first choose the state that they are interested in through a standard drop-down list.
 Based on the state chosen, a second drop-down is populated with the city available for that state.
 This drop-down is searchable, so the user can type the first letter of the city to quickly find the city of interest.
+We originally had planned to allow the user to view state or city data, but we eventually decided to focus on just the city.
 Below is a quick description of how this project met the project requirements.

 1. We input data from the Census American Community Survey from csv files at the city and state level.
-We also obtained weather data though webscraping at the state level.
+We also obtained weather data though webscraping at the state level only, as it was not easily available at the city level.
 This data was processed and then output to a PostgreSQL datebase.
 The data from the database was then accessed by a Flask application, which had several routes and published the necessary data in a JSON format.

 2. We created an interactive dashboard using the data from the Flask application and javascript code.